jannekem/noop/README.md

-# Noop: Your Go-To No-Operation Application
+# Noop: No-op as an application

 Welcome to Noop, a versatile and lightweight no-operation executable designed to do nothing.
 Noop is built to accept any arguments you throw at it, and it will always exit with success.